 People with perfect pitch know when anything is out of tune.
 They can tell the difference between an A at 440 Hz and an A at 442 Hz (the difference between those two frequencies is almost inaudible to most people).
 This can actually be true.
 There are degrees of perfect pitch.
-Some people with perfect pitch wouldn’t be able to tell a difference between those two frequencies, but others could.
+Some people with perfect pitch wouldn’t be able to tell the difference between those two frequencies, but others could.

 Here’s the thing.
 There is nothing innately special about the way we tune our instruments.
 The A of just a few hundred years ago is closer to our current Ab than it is to our A. The letters we give to frequencies are just labels.
 If we tune one a little higher than normal, nothing changes other than the pitch is a little higher than normal.
-A person strong good perfect pitch may be able to tell the difference, but there would be no reason why it would “bother” them in any way.
+A person with a strong good perfect pitch may be able to tell the difference, but there would be no reason why it would “bother” them in any way.

-In fact, a lot of conductors have perfect pitch, and they routinely tune their orchestras higher than accepted concert pitch.
+In fact, a lot of conductors have perfect pitch, and they routinely tune their orchestras higher than the accepted concert pitch.